• Skip to primary navigation

 Jump to Recipe Print Recipe

-This golden red lentil soup recipe is super easy to make and amazing for your health!
-Red lentil soup is made with coconut milk, spinach, and other hearty ingredients.
-Read on below to see how incredibly healing this soup is.
+This golden red lentil soup recipe is super easy to make and amazing for your gut health!
+Red lentil soup is made with coconut milk, spinach, and my gut healing bone broth recipe.

 Golden lentil soup is: